Offline Meta-learning for Real-time Bandwidth Estimation: Methods

 \subsection{Data Collection}

 Offline learning is bound by the best combination of policies present in the fixed offline dataset.
-To ensure adequate coverage over the space of metapolicies, we collected logs from approximately $3000$ videoconferencing calls using a random policy.
-Videoconferencing calls were conducted for approximately $2$ minutes over emulated links where network traces were sampled from a diverse set of network scenarios, encompassing fluctuating, burst loss, and stable bandwidth settings from low throughput and high throughput environments.
-Furthermore, for every sampled network scenario, trace parameters such as the capacity, delay, and loss rate were randomly sampled to ensure adequate coverage across network environments.
+To ensure adequate coverage over the space of metapolicies, we collected logs from $1000$ videoconferencing calls using a random policy.
+Videoconferencing calls were conducted for $2$ minutes over emulated links where network traces were sampled from diverse scenarios, encompassing fluctuating bandwidth, burst loss patterns, and stable connections with bandwidths ranging from $0.1$ Mbps to $8$ Mbps, as well as real-world nonstationary environments such as BB, 5G, and LEO.
+To enhance dataset diversity, we uniformly sampled environmental conditions, with packet loss rates ranging from $0$ to $0.25$ and round-trip delay times varying from $40$ to $60$ ms.

-At each decision interval, the random policy would uniformly select a BWE to run for the next interval and log the relevant trajectory information: the history of metapolicy actions, the QoS network metrics, and the average estimated video MOS.
-We utilized three BWEs for data collection: BWE-1, a QoS optimized BWE heuristic, BWE-2, a QoE-driven BWE trained via Offline RL, and BWE-3, a second QoE optimized BWE trained with Offline RL.
+At each decision interval, the random policy uniformly selects among a pool of BWEs (e.g.,\ UKF and R3Net) to run for the next interval.
+Our telemetry logs the relevant trajectory information: the history of metapolicy actions, the QoS network metrics, and the average estimated video MOS.
 Experience was collected once prior to training.